EmiSadler/URL_shortener/README.md

 - ✅ Create short URLs from long URLs
 - ✅ Redirect short URLs to original URLs
-- ✅ Decode short URLs to see original without redirecting
 - ✅ Multiple short URLs allowed for same long URL (for tracking)
 - ✅ Base62 encoding for short, readable URLs
 - ✅ SQLite database for persistence